 The Duddon Valley - also known as Dunnerdale - is one of the most secret parts of the Lake District.
 Missed by many visitors to the National Park, it remains a true hidden gem that offers beautiful scenery, tranquil surroundings, and spectacular walking.
-In fact, the valley was a favourite of William Wordsworth and, if it's extolled by him, then we think it's definitely worth a visit!
+In fact, the valley was a favourite of William Wordsworth and, if it's extolled by him, then it's definitely worth a visit!

 The River Duddon, which flows from high up on Wrynose Pass to the Duddon Estuary and the Irish Sea, gives the valley its name.
 It's famous for its clear rock pools and is a favourite destination for salmon fishing, canoeing, climbing and even wild swimming.
 For walkers, too, it's a truly beautiful experience, and this walk takes you through woodland, along the river and over some of the craggy hills of the area.
 It's tricky and steep going on some areas, but the scenic rewards make it all worthwhile!